Five Invasive Plants You Should Never Grow

 Invasive plants are plants that disrupt and take over natural habitats.

-They may be introduced species or native ones that grow rampantly.
-They can be threatening anywhere, but most dangerous in wetlands, fire-prone areas, dunes and areas where rare plants are found.
+They include both introduced species or native ones that grow rampantly.
+They can be threatening anywhere, but are most dangerous in wetlands, fire-prone areas, dunes, and areas where rare plants are found.

-Invasive plants tend to thrive where a natural ecosystem is disrupted, such as a construction site or after a forest fire.
+Invasive plants tend to become established and to thrive where a natural ecosystem is disrupted, such as a construction site, cultivated areas, or after a forest fire.

 In some national parks, visitors are restricted because even foot traffic can destroy native plants and open an area to these insidious plants.

 Plants from other parts of the world are generally welcomed into our gardens.

 It is when these plants cause serious ecological disturbances as they 'escape' that a problem is caused.
 Certain fast-growing invasive plants can choke out native plant life, reducing biodiversity and altering habitats for all life, including native plant species and insects, birds, and animals that depended on the native plants.